 Is a joint life insurance policy better than two separate policies?

 Separate individual policies are generally preferable for Australian couples.
 Each policy is independently owned, so if the relationship ends, each person keeps their own policy without complications.
-Joint policies pay out once on the first death, leaving the surviving partner uninsured.
+Joint policies typically pay out once on the first death, leaving the surviving partner uninsured.
 Separate policies also allow different cover amounts, structures, and beneficiaries for each person.

 When should couples get life insurance?

 Common trigger points include moving in together, getting engaged, buying a home, and planning for children.
-The earlier you apply, the lower your premiums will be (as they are based on age at application).
+The earlier you apply, the lower your premiums will be as they are based on age at application.
 Ideally, have cover in place before taking on a joint mortgage so you are protected from the first day of the financial commitment.

 Do de facto couples have the same insurance needs as married couples?